 Google AdWords Visual Sitelinks Examples

 For example: If someone is searching with keyword “local car dealerships”, Google understands that the person is seeking for information and not image.
 But if someone is typing “luxury car designs”, it is clear that it can be better explained with an image or an illustration.
 So, in the second case, the image extension is expected to appear in Pay Per Click (PPC) ads.

 So, if you are trying to find out the new sitelink extensions on your mobile right now, but not getting it, then your keyword is not perfect for image extension.
-Change your keyword and try again, you will definitely find images along with the text in sitelink extensions in mobile search ads.
+Change your keyword and try again, you will start getting AdWords Visual Sitelinks.
+You will definitely find images along with the text in sitelink extensions in mobile search ads.

-But, why are we focusing on visual sitelink and spending so much time on it?
+But, why are we focusing on visual sitelinks and spending so much time on it?
 How is it going to benefit us?

 Also Read about Micro-Influencer Marketing

-Most advertisers and marketers agree that visual sitelink will be a success, so, it is worth devoting more time to design it properly.
+Most advertisers and marketers agree that visual sitelinks will be a success, so, it is worth devoting more time to design it properly.
 The advantages of visual sitelinks are:

 - Better visibility